openstax/cnx-recipes/styles/styling-bakedpdf.md

 **Note:** Files named with a leading `_` are not compiled by the SASS compiler, and are imported in another file.
 This allows us to have control over the compiling order of our files.

+**Note:** If you don’t want Sass to use caching, set the :cache option to false

 ## Development

 ### Generating a Styled Baked-PDF Locally
 **Step 1**
-To generate a styled baked-pdf for a new or previously un-styled baked-pdf (skip to step 2 if files exists):
+To generate a styled baked-pdf for a new or previously un-styled baked-book (skip to step 2 if these files exists):
 - Create a directory with the book name in `./books`. `./books/book-name`
 - Create `_import-config.scss` and `book-name.scss`
 - Create `.book-name/config` and inside `./config` create `./config/_color-map.scss` , `./config/_color-scheme.scss`, `./config/_font-map.scss`, `./config/_icon-map.scss`, and `./config/_settings.scss`